About Influencer Insurance

 Clear and broad breach of contract cover for promotions, endorsements and sponsorships.

-Influencer Insurance FAQs
+Influencer insurance FAQs

 As an employer you are responsible for the health and safety of your employees whilst they are at work.
 Should your employees be injured at work or become ill as a result they may be able to claim compensation.
 The Employers' Liability Act 1969 made employers’ liability insurance compulsory in the UK for most businesses with employees.
 Employers' liability insurance enables your business to meet the cost of compensation awarded to injured employees as well as associated legal costs.